 The third participating organization in this project, PanNature, has completed REDD environmental and social index (RESI) data entry and analysis, and the information collected in Kon Tum, Son La, Dien Bien, and Kien Giang provinces has been entered in the RESI template.
 Initial results and scores for Kon Tum and Son La provinces have been completed, but more time is needed to finish processing the data from Dien Bien and Kien Giang.
 PanNature introduced RESI to a group of 30 participants at the 6th Vietnam REDD+ Sub-Technical Working Group on Governance in Hanoi on April 7, 2015.
 They received many comments and a great deal of positive feedback on the RESI conceptual framework and methodology, which they will use to revise RESI accordingly.
 PanNature staff is working with a website design firm in Hanoi to build and launch the RESI website.

 The overall project website is peer.cres.edu.vn

 .
-Hosted by CRES with content is both English and Vietnamese, the website already includes the RLVL database, and the RESI database is expected to be added in May.
+Hosted by CRES with content in English and Vietnamese, the website already includes the RLVL database, and the RESI database is expected to be added in May.
 In addition to the planned joint summer training course, Tropenbos will share the RLVL information with other groups and conduct a workshop to present database development methodology.
-Researchers from all three partner organizations will develop policy briefs and prepare articles to be published in international journals by the end of the project, currently set for September 30, 2015.
+Researchers from all three partner organizations will develop policy briefs and prepare articles to be published in international journals by the end of the project.